TECH

 Yes, Bluetooth Low Energy versions are backward compatible with each other.
 However, the features that were released in the newest versions won’t be supported by the older ones.

-As an example, a BLE device with a Bluetooth version 4.1 can easily be connected to a BLE device with Bluetooth version 5, yet without access to the newest features of the 5-th version.
+As an example, a BLE device with a Bluetooth 4.1 can easily be connected to a BLE device with Bluetooth 5.0, yet without access to the newest features of the 5-th version.

-BLE devices weren’t able to transmit audio before the release of the Bluetooth 5.2 update.
+Before the release of the Bluetooth 5.2 update, Bluetooth LE devices didn’t support audio devices.
 With the use of custom implementations, there was a way to make audio streaming possible, however, it was never about achieving a good quality sound.
 After Bluetooth 5.2, audio transmitting finally became possible with many upgrades and specifications awaiting in the future.

-Bluetooth Low Energy is a technology for maintaining connections with low power consumption, thus there are various sources to power such products, underscoring the need for developers to understand how to build companion apps that efficiently manage power consumption.
+Bluetooth Low Energy is a technology for maintaining faster connections with low power consumption.
+It's quite typical for a BLE device to operate for a year on a single battery, which showcases how IoT helps in manufacturing by reducing energy consumption and extending device lifecycles.
+Still, there’re various sources to power such products, underscoring the need for developers to understand how to build companion apps with high power efficiency, especially when developing a health and fitness app that relies on real-time data from BLE sensors.
 The most common power sources for BLE’s battery life are:

 • Coin Cell Batteries